Aura (paranormal): Scientific explanation

-Psychologist Andrew Neher has written that "there is no good evidence to support the notion that auras are, in any way, psychic in origin."
-Studies in laboratory conditions have demonstrated that auras are instead best explained as visual illusions known as afterimages.
-Neurologists contend that people may perceive auras because of effects within the brain: epilepsy, migraines, or the influence of psychedelic drugs such as LSD.
+Psychologist Andrew Neher has written that "there is no good evidence to support the notion that auras are, in any way, psychic in origin".

 It has been suggested that auras may result from synaesthesia.
-However, a 2012 study discovered no link between auras and synaesthesia, concluding "the discrepancies found suggest that both phenomena are phenomenological and behaviourally dissimilar."
+However, a 2012 study discovered no link between auras and synaesthesia, concluding that "the discrepancies found suggest that both phenomena are phenomenological and behaviourally dissimilar".
 Clinical neurologist Steven Novella has written: "Given the weight of the evidence it seems that the connection between auras and synaesthesia is speculative and based on superficial similarities that are likely coincidental."

-Other causes may include disorders within the visual system provoking optical effects.

 Bridgette Perez, in a review for the Skeptical Inquirer, wrote: "perceptual distortions, illusions, and hallucinations might promote belief in auras...
 Psychological factors, including absorption, fantasy proneness, vividness of visual imagery, and after-images, might also be responsible for the phenomena of the aura."

 Scientists have repeatedly concluded that the ability to see auras does not actually exist.